This year we won't be printing any material. Instead we are asking riders to print out what they need before the ride and bring it with them.

 These versions are not a substitute for the printed ones.
 The route notes provided above include advice on where to get refreshments and identify the compulsory check-in points.
 Please do not rely on the digital route files alone.

 We provide a GPX file containing a track rather than a route (prevents some devices from re-routing if it 'thinks' it has a better route, or if you go off the route).
-If you see gobbledegook when you click the 'gpx file' link, go back to the page and right click the link then click 'Save target as' or similar.
+If you see gobbledegook when you click the 'gpx file' link, come back to this page, right click the link then click 'Save target as' or similar.

 The 'visualisation' link allows you to see a route on the Mapometer web site using a map or a satellite view as background.
 Mapometer also provides height and gradient graphs as well as alternative export options.
 You do not need a Mapometer account.